docQodly/docs/docs/studio/pageLoaders/datasources.md

 <Column.List align="center" justifyContent="between">
 	<Column.Item width="55%">
-        The <strong>Inspect</strong> option allows you to see where your datasources are used within your webforms.
+        The <strong>Inspect</strong> option allows you to see where your datasources are used within your Pages.
         <br/><br/>
-        Toggle the option by clicking the icon, then hover over a datasource to highlight its location in your webform.
+        Toggle the option by clicking the icon, then hover over a datasource to highlight its location in your Page.
 	</Column.Item>
 	<Column.Item width="40%">
         <img src={require('./img/inspect-button.png').default} style={{borderRadius: '6px'}} />